Fraud Blocker Types of window glass - Scott James Sash Windows Specialists

 Safety glass regulations uk

-There are also regulations in place in the UK regarding safety glasses.
 The Building Regulations approve document N on glazing specifies requirements for safety glazing in locations where there is a risk of injury from accidental human impact.

 This includes glazing in doors, windows less than 800mm from the floor, glazing adjacent to doors, large pane glazing, glazing on balconies and stairs, etc.